-MIT offers several free graduate-level courses, which are related to service management and were originally offered in the MIT Sloan School of Management.
-All of the non-credit courses include lectures, homework assignments and recommended readings; some of the readings are included on the site, but others are in textbooks that students may voluntarily purchase separately.
+MIT's OpenCourseWare offers several free graduate-level courses related to service management that were originally offered in the MIT Sloan School of Management.
+All of the non-credit courses include lecture notes, homework assignments and recommended readings; some of the readings are included on the site but others are in textbooks that students may voluntarily purchase separately.
 All the course materials can be viewed on the site or downloaded in a .ZIP file.

 - Management of Services: Concepts, Design and Delivery is a graduate-level management course that focuses on conceptual frameworks found in hospitality, supply chain, transportation, entertainment and other service organizations.
 Course assignments highlight case studies that include McDonald's, Southwest Airlines and Amazon.
 Previous knowledge of operations management (or previous course experience) is recommended but not required.

-- What Great Leaders Do is a lecture series from Bob Sutton, a professor at Stanford, who uncovers important leadership skills, such as the hallmarks of great bosses and when to accept defeat.
+- What Great Leaders Do is a lecture series from Bob Sutton, a professor at Stanford, who uncovers important leadership skills, the hallmarks of great bosses and when to accept defeat.
 Sutton also highlights the danger of managers who become oblivious to the needs of their employees.
-This series can also be downloaded as an audio file.
+This series can also be downloaded as a transcript.

-- Introduction to Global Hospitality Management is one of Cornell's many MOOCs and teaches students about fundamental concepts related to the management of hospitality services on a global scale.
-Offered through edX and the Cornell SC Johnson College of Business, the topics covered in this course include asset management, strategic planning, real estate, and e-commerce.
+- Introduction to Global Hospitality Management is one of Cornell's many rotating MOOCs and teaches students about fundamental concepts related to the management of hospitality services on a global scale.
+Offered through edX and the Cornell SC Johnson College of Business, the topics covered in this course include asset management, strategic planning, real estate and e-commerce.